M4NU5/Personal_Website/content/blog/tech/a-ballad-of-lament/index.md

 _"We are migrating to… SharePoint."_

 The words hit like a thunderbolt, an icy blade plunged straight into the heart.
-For in that moment, we knew, dear friends, that there is always another layer of hell, waiting patiently in the shadows, to ensnare the weary traveler.
+For in that moment, we knew, dear friends, that there is always another layer of hell, waiting patiently in the shadows, to ensnare the weary traveller.

 Silence fell.
 And then came the murmurs, growing into a restless din.
 "SharePoint?" one voice cried.
 "Are they mad?"
 "Have we offended the gods of IT governance?" asked another.